What is the Millstone Scholars Program?

 - The Four Pillars – Online Electives

-Every student will choose four online elective courses—spread out throughout the academic year —in Tikvah’s four core pillars: (i) Jewish thought and philosophy, (ii) Zionism and Modern Israel, (iii) the spirit of North American Democracy, and (iv) the Great Books of Western Civilization.
+Every student will choose four online elective courses—spread out throughout the academic year —in Tikvah’s four core pillars: (i) Jewish thought and philosophy, (ii) Zionism and Modern Israel, (iii) the spirit of American Democracy, and (iv) the Great Books of Western Civilization.
 These courses allow students to explore topics of greatest interest to them and to meet Millstone Scholar peers from around the world.

 - The Herzl Colloquia—A Leadership Forum